-NEW TV Ad: Terry for Virginia and Everytown Release New Ad Featuring Gun Violence Survivor Lisette Johnson
+NEW TV Ad: Terry for Virginia and Everytown Release New Ad Featuring Newport News Sheriff Gabe Morgan

-Glenn Youngkin Has Pledged to Oppose Any Gun Safety Laws, Would Oppose Laws That Keep Guns Out of Hands of Domestic Abusers
+Glenn Youngkin Has Pledged to Oppose Any Gun Safety Laws, Would Oppose Laws That Keep Guns Out of Hands of Criminals, Putting Law Enforcement At Risk

 “As governor, my priority always was and always will be keeping Virginians safe.
-That’s why I passed a toughest-in-the-nation domestic violence law to keep families safe,” said Terry McAuliffe.
-“I’ve laid out a clear plan to prevent gun violence and keep guns out of the hands of dangerous people.
-My Trump-endorsed opponent Glenn Youngkin would put more guns on the street and make our families and communities less safe.”
+That’s why I supported law enforcement, increasing pay and funding for training in each of my budgets, and made Virginia the safest large state in the nation,” said Terry McAuliffe.
+“I’ve laid out a clear plan to keep Virginians safe and keep guns out of dangerous hands, but if Glenn Youngkin has his way his plans would slash funding for public safety and make Virginians less safe.”

-“When it comes to gun safety, Virginia voters face a stark choice — Terry McAuliffe, who has successfully championed laws to keep guns away from dangerous people, or Glenn Youngkin, who wants to roll back life-saving laws,” said John Feinblatt, president of Everytown for Gun Safety.
+“When it comes to gun safety, Virginia voters face a stark choice — Terry McAuliffe, who stood up for law enforcement by backing laws that keep guns away from dangerous criminals, or Glenn Youngkin, who wants to roll back those same life-saving laws,” said John Feinblatt, president of Everytown for Gun Safety.
 “Everytown is proud to partner with Terry McAuliffe, who will fight to keep Virginia families safe.”

-In April of this year, Glenn Youngkin pledged to “stand up against” and veto any and all common sense gun safety laws passed by Virginia’s legislature.
-These laws restrict firearm access for domestic abusers, prohibiting a person convicted of assault and battery of a family member from purchasing, possessing, or transporting a firearm for three years following their conviction.
-Youngkin has also clearly stated there is no common sense gun safety legislation he would support, which would lead to more guns on the Commonwealth’s streets and Virginians’ lives at risk.
+In April of this year, Glenn Youngkin pledged to “stand up against” and veto any and all common-sense gun safety laws passed by Virginia’s legislature.
+That includes laws intended to disarm violent domestic abusers, like the law passed last year that prohibits a person convicted of assault and battery of a family member from purchasing, possessing, or transporting a firearm for three years following their conviction.
+Youngkin has also clearly stated there is no common-sense gun safety legislation he would support, which would lead to more guns on the Commonwealth’s streets and put Virginians’ lives at risk.